MRCWirtz/astrotools/doc/source/tutorial.rst

   :scale: 50 %
   :align: center

-For usage of the galactic magnetic field lenses please refer to the tutorial.py file.
+For usage of the galactic magnetic field lenses please refer to the test/tutorial/tutorial.py file in the repository.